-The Platypus Big Zip LP is the only zip top bladder in our review, and although it does not score as highly as the other bladders it can be considered a good all-rounder that performs well in most activities.
+The Platypus Big Zip LP, now updated to the Platypus Big Zip EVO, is the only zip top bladder in our review, and although it does not score as highly as the other bladders it can be considered a good all-rounder that performs well in most activities.

-It lost marks on its components - the bite valve was our least favourite and the quick release hose system is only somewhat compatible to the others due as the hose attachment is orientated horizontally whilst the others are vertical.
+It lost marks on its components though.
+The bite valve was our least favourite, and the quick release hose system is only somewhat compatible to the others due as the hose attachment is orientated horizontally whilst the others are vertical.

-This Platypus hydration bladder will work well in a general, not too demanding hiking, walking or biking environment.
+The Platypus Big Zip EVO will work well in a general, not too demanding hiking, walking or biking environment.
 Though it has a thick plastic outer which makes it less prone to punctures, it is the only hydration bladder that we were able to pick apart at the seams.

-Because it does not have as many optional accessories as some of the other bladders do our overall impression of this bladder is one of simplicity.
+Because the Big Zip LP does not have as many optional accessories as some of the other bladders do our overall impression of this bladder is one of simplicity.
 We do however like that it sports a hanger on the lid closure as this is pretty handy around camp if you would need to hang it or carry it somewhere.

 Finding the correct hydration pack for your needs and budget remains a tricky task and sifting through the troves of reviews can be time consuming and confusing.
 To make things easier, check out our expert review on the top 5 hydration bladders here.

 This is the only hydration bladder that we would recommend buying a smaller size in – either the 1.5L or the 2L and this is because the wider profile already places a limit on the number of backpacks and running packs that the Platypus Big Zip LP fits comfortably into.

 Hydration Pack Opening Type